wmsurvey/wmsurvey.github.io/docs/03-overview.md

 <figure markdown>
   ![Perspectives on world models](assets/img/03-02.png){ width="80%" }
-  <figcaption>Fig. 3.
-A visualization of Dreamer architecture [12], which encodes visual representations into latent states through recurrent estimation.</figcaption>
+  <figcaption markdown="span">Fig. 3.
+A visualization of Dreamer architecture [@hafnerdream], which encodes visual representations into latent states through recurrent estimation.</figcaption>
 </figure>

 &emsp;&emsp;PlaNet [@hafner2019learning] first demonstrates the effectiveness of learning dynamics in a latent space.
 The Dreamer family of models (a visualization is shown in Fig. 3) [@hafnerdream;@hafner2021mastering;@wu2023daydreamer;@hafner2023mastering] further verify this paradigm and establish a representative framework that reduces reliance on real-world data by performing imagination directly in latent space.
 Dreamer enables policy learning through imagined trajectories without continuous interaction with the environment, allowing agents to simulate multi-step consequences of actions and generalize to new states, objects, and environments.
 <figure markdown>
   ![Perspectives on world models](assets/img/03-03.png){ width="60%" }
-  <figcaption>Fig. 4.
+  <figcaption markdown="span">Fig. 4.
 A visualization of Joint Embedding-Action-Prediction (JEPA) Archi-
-tecture [11], where self-supervised learning is used to learn the future world state representations.</figcaption>
+tecture [@lecun2022path], where self-supervised learning is used to learn the future world state representations.</figcaption>
 </figure>
 &emsp;&emsp;While sharing the objective of learning predictive worldstate representations, Joint-Embedding Predictive Architecture (JEPA) [@lecun2022path;@chen2025egoagent] and RSSM diverge fundamentally in their learning mechanisms.
 RSSM relies on generative reconstruction of observations to model latent dynamics, whereas JEPA (a visualization is shown in Fig. 4) employs selfsupervised predictive coding in embedding spaces—directly forecasting future state representations without decoding to raw sensory inputs.
 This paradigm eliminates the computational cost of pixel-level reconstruction but necessitates powerful hierarchical encoders to compress sufficient environmentalinformation into abstract embeddings, creating an implicit information bottleneck that demands careful architectural balancing to preserve task-relevant features.
 Under the JEPA framework, Assran *et al.* [@assran2025v] combine pre-trained video models with an action-conditioned predictor to autoregressively predict future states and actions.
 <figure markdown>
   ![Perspectives on world models](assets/img/Genie_envisioner.png){ width="100%" }
-  <figcaption>Fig. 5.
+  <figcaption markdown="span">Fig. 5.
 An illustration of video-geneation based world models [@liao2025genie].
 World
 model serve as the core component, modelling the world dynamics and enabling action planning and generation.</figcaption>
 </figure>